-The following table provides information about the common stock that may be issued upon the exercise of options, warrants and rights under all the Company's existing equity compensation plans as of December 31, 2022.
+The following table provides information about the common stock that may be issued upon the exercise of options, warrants and rights under all the Company's existing equity compensation plans as of December 31, 2023.

-Plan category Number of securities to be issued upon exercise of outstanding options, warrants and rights Weighted-average exercise price of outstanding options, warrants and rights Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) (a) (b) (c) Equity compensation plans approved by stockholders(1) 1,006,392 \$ 12.66 - Equity compensation plans not approved by stockholders(2) 479 \$ 3,192.00 -
+Plan category Number of securities to be issued upon exercise of outstanding options, warrants and rights Weighted-average ex price of outstanding o warrants and rigl ptions, Number of sect remaining avails future issuance equity compen- plans (excluding s reflected in colu able for under sation securities (a) (b) (c) Equity compensation plans approved by stockholders(1) 1,338,921 \$ 8.94 387,478 Equity compensation plans not approved by stockholders \$

-- Consists of the 2006 Stock Option and Incentive Plan, the 2014 Stock Option and Incentive Plan and the 2018 Stock Option and Incentive Plan.
-For a description of these plans, see Note 10 to the 2022 Consolidated Financial Statements included in the Company's Annual Report on Form 10-K for the year ended December 31, 2022. - (2) Consists of a stock option granted to Mr. Shaulson, our former Chief Executive Officer and former director, as an inducement for him to join the Company.
-These options originally vested over a four-year period, but the remaining unvested portion became fully vested upon execution of Mr. Shaulson's separation agreement in November 2016.
+(1) Consists of the 2006 Stock Option and Incentive Plan, the 2014 Stock Option and Incentive Plan and the 2018 Stock Option and Incentive Plan.
+For a description of these plans, see Note 10 to the Consolidated Financial Statements included in the Company's Annual Report on Form 10-K for the year ended December 31, 2023.